GalSarid21/advanced-algebra-biu/README.md

 # Advanced Algebra Final Project
-This repository contains the codebase for the Advanced Algebra course at Bar-Ilan University (2025).
+This repository contains the codebase for the Advanced Algebra course at Bar-Ilan University (2025).<br>
-It implements key mathematical concepts and algorithms related to finite fields, discrete logarithms, and field element operations.
+It implements key mathematical concepts and algorithms related to finite fields, discrete logarithms, and field element operations.<br>
-Central to the project is the Baby-Step Giant-Step (BSGS) algorithm, which efficiently solves the discrete logarithm problem in finite fields using a time-memory tradeoff.
+Central to the project is the Baby-Step Giant-Step (BSGS) algorithm, which efficiently solves the discrete logarithm problem in finite fields using a time-memory tradeoff.<br>
-The `FiniteField` class models finite field extensions over prime fields defined by irreducible polynomials, enabling efficient group embeddings and element operations like addition, multiplication, and inversion.
+The `FiniteField` class models finite field extensions over prime fields defined by irreducible polynomials, enabling efficient group embeddings and element operations like addition, multiplication, and inversion.<br>
 A task manager orchestrates the execution of complex field operations, utilizing abstraction to perform a range of mathematical computations and generate detailed logs for analysis and validation.

 ## 📋 Repo Components: